boost-edu-tools/gitinspectorgui/docs/architecture/overview.md

 If you're unfamiliar with the frontend technologies, see the **[Technology Primer](../technology-primer.md)** first.
 This document explains how the Python backend you'll work with integrates directly into the desktop application.

-**Key concept**: The Python backend runs embedded within the Tauri application via our simplified PyO3 helper functions, enabling direct function calls without network communication.
+**Key concept**: The Python backend runs embedded within the Tauri application, enabling direct function calls without network communication.
 You can develop and test the Python analysis logic independently.

+> **PyO3 Integration Details**: For comprehensive information about the PyO3 helper function architecture, see [Design Decisions](design-decisions.md).

 ## Architecture